nmarks99/turtlebot3-ekf-slam/README.md

   - diff_drive: A differential drive robot library
   - kalman: Extended Kalman Filter library
-- nuslam - Extended Kalman Filter SLAM for estimating the robot's pose and map based on sensor data
+- nuslam - Extended Kalman Filter SLAM for estimating the robot's pose and map based on sensor data For a more detailed description of these packages, see the README files in each respective package.

 ## Demonstation of turtlebot driving in a circle
 The video below shows a demonstration of the turtlebot driving in a a circle, and using several services I wrote, reversing direction and stopping.
 At the end I use